DDieterich/ODBCapture/docs/README.md

 Existing database source code is handled by Liquibase and Flyway which are "diff" engines.
 These "diff" engines simply track changes to a database.
 Rarely is the source code from these "diff" engines ever used to create a database from nothing.
 Typically, the database source code from these "diff" engines require some existing database to get started.

+Oracle has released its "Project" command in their SQL\*cl tool.
+Along with the expected diff engine for Liquibase, it also creates installation scripts for source code and data from the database.
+A comparison of SQL\*cl is included [here](SQLCL-Comparison.md)

 ### What's different?

 ODBCapture is not a "diff" engine.
 ODBCapture is unique in its ability to create Oracle database build scripts that can create different "flavors" of Oracle databases from a common set of source code.